What is Qualified Institutional Placement (QIP)?3 min read

-In the last one month, we have heard companies/ banks like HDFC Limited, ICICI bank, Axis bank raising ~INR 35,000 crore through Qualified Institutional Placement (QIP) route.
-Prior to this, companies like Avenue supermart, Kotak Mahindra Bank, Bharti Airtel, etc have also opted this route to raise capital.
-In this blog, let us understand about QIP in detail.
+In the last month, we have heard companies/ banks like HDFC Limited, ICICI Bank, Axis Bank raising ~INR 35,000 crore through the Qualified Institutional Placement (QIP) route.
+Before this, companies like Avenue supermart, Kotak Mahindra Bank, Bharti Airtel, etc., have also opted for this route to raise capital.
+In this blog, let us understand qip ip management in detail.

 Qualified Institutional Placement

-- Since well known and financial expert buyers (QIBs) invest in this process, SEBI does not need to scrutinize this process much.
+It is comparatively more rapid because it involves lesser complications.
+Since well-known and financial expert buyers (QIBs) invest in this process, SEBI does not need to scrutinise this process much.

-- Price discount – Institutional investors usually want a significant stake in the company.
-If they plan to buy this stake from open market, it will cost them much higher.
+Institutional investors usually want a significant stake in the company.
+If they plan to buy this stake from the open market, it will cost them much higher.
 This route allows these investors to buy a significant stake at a comparatively lower price.

-- Provides access to longer term capital: Since the capital raised in QIP is used over a longer term, it helps banks/ companies to overcome difficult times.
+Since the money raised in QIP is used longer-term, it helps banks/ companies overcome difficult times.

 Rules for Issuing QIP

-- If the size of the issue is up to INR 250 crores, there should be at least two buyers (QIBs).
-If the size of issue is above INR 250 crores, there should be at least 5 buyers (QIBs).
+- If the issue size is up to INR 250 crores, there should be at least two buyers, that is, 2 qib full form in the share market.
+On the other hand, if the issue size is above INR 250 crores, there should be at least 5 buyers (QIBs).

-- Similarly, if the issue size is more than INR 250 crores, a single buyer cannot be allotted over 50% stake.
+- Similarly, if the qualified institutional investor institutional placement issue means the QIP size is more than INR 250 crores, a single buyer cannot be allotted over 50% stake.

 - Promoters of the company cannot participate in this type of issue.

-- The company should issue minimum of 10% of the total allotment to Mutual Funds.
+- The company should issue a minimum of 10% of the total allotment to Mutual Funds.